Scythia: The Interpretation of the Data of Ancient Historians.

 Αγαθιρσ (agathirs), Αγαθιρσοι (agatirsoi) – according to Herodotus Agathyrsos was a son of Heracles and gave rise to the tribe of the Agathyrsians – OE đyrs (thyrs) "a giant demon, a magician" is well suited for both the name and the ethnonym.
 For the first part of the name, we find OE ege "fear, terror", and the whole means "terrible giants or demons".
 However, OE āga "owner", āgan "to have, take, receive, possess" suit phonetically better.
 Then the ethnonym can be understood as "having giants".
 Below, we decipher the ethnonym the Thyssagetai (see Θυσσαγεται) as a nation of giants in the north of Scythia.
 Thus, we can suppose that the Agathyrsians subdued the Thyssagetai

 Αναχαρσισ (anaxarsis), the Scythian famous traveler and sage – Anacharsis was not a Scythian.
-It can be concluded from Herodotus' phrase: "Now the region of the Euxine upon which Dareios was preparing to march has, apart from the Scythian race, the most ignorant nations within it of all lands: for we can neither put forward any nation of those who dwell within the region of Pontus as eminent in ability, nor do we know of any man of learning having arisen there, apart from the Scythian nation and Anacharsis" (HERODOTUS, IV, 46 ).
+It can be concluded from Herodotus' phrase: "Now the region of the Euxine upon which Dareios was preparing to march has, apart from the Scythian race, the most ignorant nations within it of all lands: for we can neither put forward any nation of those who dwell within the region of Pontus as eminent in ability nor do we know of any man of learning having arisen there, apart from the Scythian nation and Anacharsis" (HERODOTUS, IV, 46 ).
 Anacharsis was the son of Gnuros, the son of Lycos, the son of Spargapeithes (see Σπαργαπειθησ).
-All three last names can be decrypted by means of Old English.
+All three last names can be decrypted using Old English.
 Then, an Old English match must also be found for the name Anacharsis: Old Saxon. āno "without", OE hors/hyrs "horse" (ie, "Horseless").

 Αριαπειθεσ (ariapeithes), the name of a Scythian king – OE ār „honor, dignity, glory” (ārian "to honor"), fǽtan „to decorate” (“adorned with glory”).
 The ruler of the Agathyrsians Spargapeites lived at the same time (see Σπαργαπειθησ).
 He killed Ariapeithes.

 Γνυροσ (gnuros), the son of Lykos, the father of Anacharsis – as Shaposhnikov asserts, the name has no features as of Indo-Iranian and Eastern-Iranian origin (SHAPOSHNIKOV A.K.
 2005, 39), but cf. OE gnyrran "to grind".
 Akin Germanic words mean "to roar, growl."
 These senses do not seem suitable for a name, but derived nouns from these verbs could be the name of a beast.
 Ukrainian, Belorussian, Russian, Polish words knur, knur mean "a male pig".
 Moreover, in the same languages, as well as in Slovak and Lusatian, there are words close to the Greek form of the word (Ukr., Rus. knoroz, Blr. knorez, Slk. kurnaz, Pol. kiernoz, Up.-Lus. kundroz – all "male pig").
 In the etymological dictionaries of the Ukrainian and Russian languages, explanations of the origin of all these words are considered unsatisfactory, not quite clear, or onomatopoeic (A. VASMER MAX.
 1967: 264-265 and A. MELNYCHUK O.S., Ed.
 1985: 474) as a corresponding root is absent in the Slavic languages.
-It can be assumed that in Old English there was the word gnyr "boar, wild boar" and it was borrowed by the Slavs in this sense.
+It can be assumed that in Old English there was the word gnyr "boar, wild boar".
+It was borrowed by the Slavs in this sense.
 Thus, the name of the king's grandson could mean "wild boar".
 Cf. Θυσκεσ.
 How the Slavic languages have got also the Greek form of the word, is necessary to find out, because such a word is absent in the Greek language.
 Perhaps, in the language of the Greeks who inhabited Ukraine in Scythian times, it existed, being borrowed from the neighboring Anglo-Saxons.

 Θυσσαγεται (thussagetai), the Thyssagetai, one of the folks in Northern Scythia mentioned by Herodotus, or Thyrsagetae (by Valery Flaccus) – The presence of the morpheme getai/ketai (Μασσαγεται, Ματυκεται, Μυργεται) in the names of several tribes is noteworthy.
 In addition, the Thracian tribes Getae (Γεαται) are known in history.
 We can suppose that this word means "people".
 The closest to it is the Chuv kĕtỹ "a flock, herd".
 Then Thyssagetai were "unruly people" (OE đyssa "rowdy”).
 See Κρόβυζοι.